Procedures for Hearings Before the DHHB

 f) the right to identify one member of the DHHB, without cause, who is asked to recuse himself/herself from consideration for serving on the Hearing Board and is replaced by another member.

 g) the right to decline to answer a question.
 However, the Hearing Board proceeds based on the information provided.
-Failure to cooperate with the Hearing Board may be considered by the Hearing Board in its hearing of the complaint.

 No party to the complaint or person or persons acting on his/her behalf can retaliate against the other party or persons acting on behalf of that party.
 Such retaliation can be considered by the Hearing Board or the DHHB in its deliberations.
 Retaliatory action of any kind (such as, but not exclusive to adverse action vis-a-vis standing in employment or student status, adverse decisions related to salary, job duties or assignments or student assignments, or adverse action taken in connection with an opportunity for advancement for an employee or student) taken by any employee (including faculty, department heads, supervisors, managers, and co-workers) or student against any other person as a result of that person seeking redress under the procedures of the DHHB, cooperating in any inquiry of the DHHB, or otherwise participating in any proceedings or hearings under the procedures of the DHHB is prohibited.
 Any such retaliatory action can be the basis for a separate complaint.
+The University will not only take steps to prevent retaliation but will take strong responsive action if retaliation occurs.

 After having heard from each party and relevant witnesses as determined by the Hearing Board, and prior to rendering its final decision, a summary of information received by the Hearing Board which it considers relevant will be provided to each party by the facilitator for the Hearing Board for the specific complaint, together with the written personal statement (if any) of each party appended.
 Each party to the complaint will then have a final opportunity to respond, either in writing or in person, as determined by the Hearing Board.
 In the course of this process, the identification of witnesses may be kept confidential, as determined by the Hearing Board, unless such identification is reasonably necessary to a party's ability to respond.

 The Hearing Board will issue a written report to the Vice President of the division of the party charged (except that in the case of faculty, it will go to the Associate Dean for Faculty Affairs) and to each of the parties to the complaint within, normally, 14 calendar days of the conclusion of the hearing process.
 The Hearing Board's report should identify the complaint, the parties involved, and present the Hearing Board's recommendation(s), with rationale.
-The Vice President is free to discuss the written report with the Facilitator and/or the Hearing Board for the complaint.
-Within a reasonable time, normally within 14 calendar days of the receipt of the report, the Vice President, taking the report of the Hearing Board into consideration, will make a decision and convey that decision in writing to the complainant and the party charged, with a copy to the Facilitator for the Hearing Board for the complaint.
+The Vice President is free to discuss the written report with the Facilitator and/or any or all members of the Hearing Board for the complaint.
+Within a reasonable time, normally within 14 calendar days of the receipt of the report, the Vice President, taking the report of the Hearing Board into consideration, will make a decision and convey that decision in writing, with rationale, to the complainant and the party charged, with a copy to the Facilitator for the Hearing Board for the complaint.

 In instances where the alleged incident(s) are found to be in violation (in whole or in part) of University Policies other than the Discriminatory Harassment Policy, the Hearing Board report may proceed as described, with the unacceptable conduct and relevant policies identified for action by the supervising Vice President.